Presentation and public speaking skills training course in Hong Kong

 Communication theories and models

 Practising is necessary but not enough.
-If you understand the theories, see the big pictures, you can learn much paster and effectively.
+If you understand the theories, see the big pictures, you can learn much faster and effectively.
+We can learn about:

 - Communications theory,